yoavabadi/PopTabsBlocker/README.md

 Those contributions should be performed by [submitting a pull request](https://github.com/yoavabadi/PopTabsBlocker/pulls).

 ## Licensing
-Licensed under the Apache License, Version 2.0 (the "License").
+Licensed under the MIT License (the "License").
 A copy of the license is available in the repository's [License.txt](/LICENSE) file.